Worst Case Scenario Thinking - Stop Catastrophising

 Catastrophising may lead to self-pity and an irrational belief about the situation.
 It may result in a feeling of hopelessness about future situations and prospects.
 Thus, it may define the presence or absence of other possibilities and prevent you from reaching your goals in life.
 As you continue to go against this worst-case scenario thinking, it will slowly decrease over time.
 Thereby, these thoughts will be replaced by more rational and balanced thinking.
 This article will talk about thinking trapsCertain types or patterns of thought that stop us from seeing things as they are. and catastrophising.
 It will also discuss their adverse effects, and how to improve catastrophic thinking.

-Chapter 1: What is Catastrophising?
+What Is Catastrophising?

-Chapter 3: Some examples of Catastrophising
+Some Examples of Catastrophising

 - A break-up is thought to mean that a person is unlovable.